Monday - Friday

-Scott & White Healthcare is building a five-story specialty pediatric clinic adjacent to McLane Children’s Hospital Scott & White in Temple.
-The 112,000 square-foot, $32 million facility will coordinate both outpatient and inpatient pediatric specialty services and physicians in one convenient location.
-This facility will greatly expand the opportunities for comprehensive, personalized and high-quality care for Central Texas children.
+The new five-story specialty pediatric clinic adjacent to McLane Children’s Hospital Scott & White in Temple is now open.
+The new 112,000 square-foot, $32 million facility will coordinate general and subspecialty services in one convenient location.

-The specialty clinic will initially include the following pediatric services:
+The specialty clinic includes the following pediatric services:

 - Resident Continuity Clinic

 - Freshens refreshment kiosk

 - Research Department

 - Neuromuscular Clinic

 The specialty clinic building houses more than 80 highly specialized physicians, residents and fellows, and approximately 200 support staff.
 The building has a total of 135 exam rooms, 13 treatment rooms and eight specialty rooms.
 A drive-through pharmacy, diagnostic imaging, and laboratory services are also located in the new building.